New to Mixpanel?

 Your tracking plan serves as a map for implementing Mixpanel and a reference ensuring that meaningful events and properties are being collected.
 It also guides the development process.

 Mixpanel offers an array of both client-side and server-side libraries.
-The client refers to the browser or app that your end users interact with.
+The client refers to the browser or app that your end-users interact with.
 The server hosts the information that the end user’s browser or app displays.
-This article is going to explain the differences between server-side and client-side SDKs so that you can decide how to track each event.
+This article will explain the differences between server-side and client-side SDKs so that you can decide how to track each event.
 For a more in-depth look, see Client-Side vs Server-Side Tracking .

-Some events are better tracked directly from the end user’s device, like when they perform an action that has no associated server call.
+Some events need to be tracked directly from the end user’s device, like when they perform an action that has no associated server call.
 Other events are better tracked from your server, like a transaction.

 It’s better to track some events on the client-side SDK, such as actions taken in web pages and mobile applications.
 The following list outlines some of the advantages of client-side SDK tracking:

-- You can use super properties to send properties with every event, without having to manually add them to each event.
+- You can use super properties to send properties with every event without having to add them to each event manually.

-- The client-side SDKs automatically assign a distinct ID to any user that performs an even on your site or app.
+- The client-side SDKs automatically assign a distinct ID to any user that performs an event on your site or app.

 You can use the following client-side SDKs with Mixpanel:

 Some actions are easier to track from your service's backend.
-Server-side tracking lets you send data that you want to associate with your users to Mixpanel from your database, including revenue data.
-To ensure accuracy of revenue data, many Mixpanel users choose to send this data using one of the server-side libraries.
+Server-side tracking lets you send data that you want to associate with your users to Mixpanel from your database.

 You can use the following server-side SDKs with Mixpanel: